New grading scale impacts thousands of Tennessee students - NewsBreak

 “Retroactivity was discussed in the General Assembly, we felt like we did not have judicial standing in order to make the law retroactive to affect GPAs for individuals who had already graduated from high school,” said Baum.
 “But the law does affect the GPAs that are going to be calculated for any high school student who’s currently in high school.
 If they have an active transcript in high school, and a GPA for that transcript is being calculated, then the law should affect them.”

 The Williamson County School Board voted unanimously Monday to have the 10-point grading scale apply to grades two through 12.
-Rutherford County Schools will have the 10 point grading scale for third through 12th grade.
+Rutherford County Schools will have a 10-point grading scale for third through 12th grade.
 WCS Superintendent Jason Golden explained why the policy wasn’t retroactive as the question was raised by several school board members.

-District leaders said their software also doesn’t support tracking two parallel grading scales simultaniously.
+District leaders said their software also doesn’t support tracking two parallel grading scales simultaneously.

 The State uses the grading scale to calculate qualifications for the Hope Scholarship, and Superintendent Golden said the change will help ensure WCS students get credit for courses that will qualify them for the State scholarship.